 - Applicants must apply for admission and be accepted to Florida SouthWestern State College.
 Official transcripts from all previously attended colleges or universities must be sent directly to the Office of the Registrar. - 2.
-Applicants must have a minimum cumulative grade point average of 2.0 on a 4.0 scale. - Applicants must have earned an: Associate in Science degree from any regionally accredited college or university, as defined by State Board of Education rule, with a minimum of 60 credit hours,
+Applicants must have a minimum cumulative grade point average of 2.0 on a 4.0 scale. - 3.
+Applicants must have earned an:

-Associate in Arts degree from any regionally accredited college or university, as defined by State Board of Education rule, with a minimum of 60 credit hours,
+Associate in Science degree in Computer Programming or Networking from any regionally accredited college or university, as defined by State Board of Education rule, with a minimum of 60 credit hours,

-A minimum of 60 credit hours from any regionally accredited college or university, as defined by State Board of Education rule, with all state of Florida general education core requirements met.
+Associate in Science degree in a discipline other than Computer Programming from any regionally accredited college or university, as defined by State Board of Education rule, with a minimum of 60 credit hours,

-- 4. Students are encouraged to apply for admission during the term in which they will complete their Associate degree program. - 5.
-Applicants not meeting stated admission criteria may petition for program admittance if they feel there are mitigating circumstances.
-Applicants must submit an official petition form to the Office of the Admissions. - Applicants must apply for admission and be accepted to Florida SouthWestern State College.
-Official transcripts from all previously attended colleges or universities must be sent directly to the Office of the Registrar. - 7.
-Applicants must have a minimum cumulative grade point average of 2.0 on a 4.0 scale. - 8.
+- Associate in Arts degree, which includes the completion of the State of Florida General Education Core Requirements. - Students with a minimum of 60 hours, with all general education and prerequisite courses completed, may also apply for admission. - 4.
 Students may demonstrate proficiency in some or all of the required lower division coursework by presenting proof of current and appropriate industry certification according to FSW's most current Gold Standard list.
-Articulation credit may also be awarded for some or all of these industry certifications subject to individual evaluation. - 9.
-Students are encouraged to apply for admission during the term in which they will complete their Associate degree program. - 10.
+Articulation credit may also be awarded for some or all of these industry certifications subject to individual evaluation. - 5.
+Students are encouraged to apply for admission during the term in which they will complete their Associate degree program. - 6.
 Applicants not meeting stated admission criteria may petition for program admittance if they feel there are mitigating circumstances.
 Applicants must submit an official petition form to the Office of the Admissions.